• Home

 Deer - This spring I noticed cheery, purple, Prairie Phlox speckled numerous Rails to Trails bicycle paths; I decided that I would give it a whirl even though it may never make it to the farmer’s market.
 It turns out this plant is very popular with deer, rabbits, groundhogs and several caterpillars.

-For details on Prairie Phlox, visit the Illinois Wildlife website.
+For details on Prairie Phlox, visit the Illinois Wildflower website.

 Propagation Notes Prairie Phlox